-Many teams we talk to are evaluating ERP software in 2018.
+Many teams we talk to are assessing whether to embark upon an ERP project.
 To help shed light on the topic, Ultra’s ERP Blog recently looked at key trends in a recent blog post entitled Looking Ahead: Ultra’s Perspectives on ERP in 2018.

 Understanding Change in ERP Implementations